mattrajca/NXTKit/README.markdown

 NXTKit
 ======

-NXTKit is a native (Snow Leopard-only) Cocoa framework for talking to Lego NXT devices.
+NXTKit is a native (Snow Leopard-only) Cocoa framework for talking with Lego NXT devices.
 Bluetooth is currently the only supported transport protocol.
-NXTKit supports both GC and non-GC environments.
+Garbage Collected and non-GC environments are supported.

 Basic Usage
 -----------